pyexcel-webwares/django-excel/README.rst

 .. _pyexcel-ods3: https://github.com/pyexcel/pyexcel-ods3
 .. _pyexcel-text: https://github.com/pyexcel/pyexcel-text

-This library makes infomation processing involving various excel files as easy as processing array, dictionary when processing file upload/download, data import into and export from SQL databases, information analysis and persistence.
+This library makes information processing involving various excel files as easy as processing array, dictionary when processing file upload/download, data import into and export from SQL databases, information analysis and persistence.
 It uses **pyexcel** and its plugins: